 And the problem with not having an entry under the “Team” section is that when you attempt to deploy you will get the error message “Could not find any available provisioning profiles for iOS“

 And from within VS2019 there is no way round this.
-There is a way round it, but its cumbersome to say the least.
+There is a work around, but its cumbersome to say the least.
 What you have to do is first deploy an XCode project with the same Bundle Name as your project, then you can deploy your project from VS2019.
-Note: Deployment from VS2019 takes a long time, and I do mean a long time.
+Note: The initial deployment from VS2019 takes a long time, and I do mean a long time.
+Subsequent deployments are quite quick.

 End result though is that today Thursday 22 October 2020 I have successfully written, built and deployed a C# app to an iPad.